 parent / child relationships; each configuration line is stored in a different

 Then you issue queries against these relationships using a familiar family syntax model.
 Queries can either be in the form of a simple string, or you can use regular expressions.
-The API provides powerful query tools, including the ability to find all parents that have or do not have children matching a certain criteria.
+The API provides powerful query tools, including the ability to find all parents that have or do not have children matching a certain template.

 The package also provides a set of methods to query and manipulate the